Sosowski/CatGame/README.md

 This is to be a platforming game using C++ and SDL.
 The files can be loaded into a Visual Studio 2010 project to view the game in it's current state.
 Features are being constantly added and improved with each revision.

-## Current Functionality

-The player can move left and right with a and d, and can jump with w.
-Press s to lower the camera slightly to view areas below you.
-Use the left mouse button to fire a projectile.
-1 - 0 gives the player 1-10 damage, 10 being lethal.

 ## Priorities

 * Move projectile testing code from main into it's own file, as it is currently working.